How can I improve my child’s spelling?

 Each week as the homework spelling list comes home with your child from school, enter the new list into the app.

 Record the word and sentence to give the word context.
 Have your child complete the spelling list until 100% is achieved.
 A random test can also be selected from all the spelling lists entered so far.

 It is good to see the word in context in a sentence and for your child to hear the word and get an extra clue from the sentence.
 The child types the word in and hopefully gets a gold star.

 Try out the app from the app store.
 It is free.
 See if it helps.
 Click on the icon to access the app store.

-Android version available from the Google Play Store very soon.
+Android version available from the Google Play Store now.